ChristofferWin/codeterraform/terraform projects/modules/azurerm-hub-spoke/readme.md

           //Specific attributes related to configuring a Point-2-Site VPN.
 See below the code snippet for details.
         }

-        firewall = { //The object "vpn" is an OBJECT - Object path is then <typology_object.hub_object.network.firewall>
+        firewall = { //The object "firewall" is an OBJECT - Object path is then <typology_object.hub_object.network.firewall>
           //Specific attributes related to configuring an Azure Firewall.
 See below the code snippet for details.
         }